 Kids who have good posture enjoy many benefits.
 Good posture can decrease the risk of long-term pain or injury, promote health, build self confidence and improve physical appearance.
 However, it can be quite a challenge to constantly remind your children to sit up straight or to avoid slouching.

-If you’re a parent looking for ideas on how to help your child develop habits of good posture, you’ve come to the right place.
+If you’re a parent looking for ideas on how to help your child develop habits of good posture, or if you’re a teacher teaching students the importance of good posture, you’ve come to the right place.
 Below, we will discuss some simple tips you can employ to help your little ones avoid long-term posture-related issues.